dougeby/IntuneDocs/InTuneDocs/GetStarted/application-rollout.md

 ## Project scope
 Consider the following:

--   The user task the app meant to enable.
+-   The user task the app is meant to enable.

 -   The suitability of  the app for your users and their devices (all operating systems that are likely to be used).